In the Lean Startup we have to know what phase of the lifecycle of the product we are at. There are four phases:

 Problem/solution fit phase

 Product/market fit phase

 In the first phase, the business modelling phase, we quickly try to sketch out and test the biggest parts of our business model.

 Business modelling is about understanding how you will create, distribute and capture value.
-The traditional approach to this was making a business plan, but we have found out that business plans that too long to make, and by the time they're done they're already outdated.
+The traditional approach to this was making a business plan, but we have found that business plans take too long to make, and by the time they're done they're already outdated.
 They're filled with wrong assumptions, wrong numbers and usually lead to failure.

 In the Lean Startup we have two alternative tools to solve this problem: Business Model Canvas and Lean Canvas.
 Which one you pick depends on the context of your audience and workshop participants.

 In our Business Modelling Facilitator training we go through both of these tools by going through each of the blocks of the two tools, explaining the structure and relationship of the canvasses.
 We also compare the tools conceptually and discuss which tool is preferable in different settings.

 When you're happy with your business model, you proceed to the problem/solution fit phase.

 The questions innovators should ask themselves here are:

 Do you have a problem that's worth solving?